litmuschaos/litmus-docs/website/docs/getstarted.md

 - Persistent volume of 20GB

-  Recommend to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purpose as well.
-This PV is used as a persistent storage to store the chaos config and chaos-metrics in the Portal.
-By default litmus install would use the default storage class to allocate the PV.
+  Recommend to have a Persistent volume(PV) of 20GB, You can start with 1GB for test purposes as well.
+This PV is used as persistent storage to store the chaos config and chaos-metrics in the Portal.
+By default, litmus install would use the default storage class to allocate the PV.
 Provide this value

 - Helm3 or Kubectl